BitcoinDesign/Guide/guide/daily-spending-wallet/requesting.md

 ## Requesting entry point

-Creating payment requests should be simple and fast.
-In this wallet, users can initiate the send process from the home screen directly after entering the app.
-Users can directly enter an amount to request from the home screen to initiate the flow.
+The wallet described in this reference design is for daily spending.
+That means creating payments should be simple and fast.
+As a result, this wallet lets the user send bitcoin directly from the home screen.

-Avoid showing the users balance alongside your requesting entry point.
-When requesting payments in person, this could reveal the users balance to near by on-lookers, negatively affecting the users privacy.
+Avoid showing the user’s balance on the home or requesting page.
+When requesting payments in person, this could reveal the user’s balance to nearby on-lookers, negatively affecting the user’s privacy.
 More on this [here](https://d.elor.me/2021/11/hiding-wallet-balances/).

 <div class="image-slide-gallery">